-The Help to Buy scheme allows First Time Buyers in England to utilise a government equity loan of up to 20% (40% in London) of the purchase price of a new build home, when you provide a 5% deposit.
-The loan is Interest-free for five years.
+The Help to Buy scheme allowed First Time Buyers in England to utilise a government equity loan of up to 20% (40% in London) of the purchase price of a new build home, when you provided a 5% deposit.
+The loan was Interest-free for five years.

 This scheme was updated in 2021, so it’s now possible to purchase as little as 10% of a property and up to 75%, when you take out the mortgage.
 You pay rent on the remaining share to a housing association.

-As you only need a mortgage to cover the chosen percentage, this can be a very affordable way onto the property ladder for lower income families.
-It’s also possible to increase ownership as and when you can afford to do so, in increments as little as 1% at a time.
+As you only need a mortgage to cover the chosen percentage.
+This can be a very affordable way onto the property ladder for lower income families.
+It’s also possible to increase ownership as and when you can afford to do so.
+This can be in increments as little as 1% at a time.

 Right to Buy